SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/README.md

 - Tableau

 ## Queries:

-WIP
+- Query 1: Summary of data

 ## Skills:
 A summary of what I applied during the project:

+- Cleaning data:
+  - Checking and handling duplicates
+  - Checking and handling non-uniform data
+  - Checking and handling incorrect or missing data
 - CRUD operations (Create, Read, Update, Delete)
+- Aliasing
 - Ordering and grouping data
+- Aggregating data (COUNT, MAX, MIN, SUM, AVG)
 - Sorting and limiting data
-- Filtering data with WHERE and HAVING clause
+- Filtering data with WHERE (+ operators: BETWEEN, NOT, OR, IN, LIKE) and HAVING clause
 - Using CASE statements
+- Creating a VIEW
 - Joining tables
 - Creating subqueries
 - Creating common table expressions